suzuki-shunsuke/ghir/README.md

 ## How It Works

-1. List GitHub Releases and get their descriptions by GitHub API
+1. Get GitHub Releases by GitHub API
 1. Exclude draft releases and immutable releases
-1. Update releases without parameters by GitHub API to make all releases immutable
+1. Update releases without any parameters by GitHub API to make all releases immutable

 ## LICENSE